dustinmhorvath/DebianCentosDomainJoin/README.md

-# DebianDomainJoin
+# DebianCentosDomainJoin
-#### Script for adding any Debian member machine to an Active Directory domain.
+#### Scripts for adding any Debian or Centos member machines to an Active Directory domain.

-- Should work on any Debian-based distribution (including Raspbian).
+- Should work on any Debian-based distribution (including Raspbian) and Centos6+.
 - Installs all of the necessary packages to communicate with Kerberos and Active Directory.
 - Backs up Kerberos, Samba, NSSwitch, and hosts, and creates a valid domain configuration for each.
+- Synchronizes the time with the Domain Controller using ntpd and sets the local timezone.
 - Joins the domain using 'net'.
-- Synchronizes the time with the Domain Controller using ntpd and sets the local timezone.
 - Optionally adds a local/AD group to the sudoers file.
 - Optionally installs Ansible and accompanying useful packages for member machine remote administration.